elixir-lang/ex_doc/README.md

 ## Contributing

-The easiest way to test changes to ExDoc is to locally re-generate it's own docs:
+The easiest way to test changes to ExDoc is to locally re-generate its own docs:

   1. Run `mix setup` to install all dependencies
   2. Run `mix build` to generate docs.
 This is a custom alias that will build assets, recompile ExDoc, and output fresh docs into the `doc/` directory